“All Yoga Alliances Are The Same”

 The threat was withdrawn because the group succeeded to register the trademarks Yoga Alliance, RYT and RYS in the country where they had established a Yoga Alliance.
 However, it was disappointing to find that the spirit of sharing and cooperation one would expect between similar organisations set up to promote the benefits of yoga and maintain high teaching standards, no longer existed.

-In fact, Yoga Alliance U.S does not register yoga teachers who have graduated from a Teacher Training Program with the British Wheel of Yoga (the oldest yoga organisation in the world founded in 1965 in the UK, longer before YA U.S even existed) or with schools registered with Yoga Alliance-International Australia, the Canadian Yoga Alliance, Yoga Alliance Professionals-UK, Yoga Alliance-International Italia or Yoga Alliance-New Zealand.
+Yoga Alliance U.S does not register yoga teachers who have completed a training program accredited by highly respected yoga bodies such as the British Wheel of Yoga (the oldest yoga organisation in the world founded in 1965 in the UK, longer before YA U.S even existed), Yoga Alliance-International Australia, the Canadian Yoga Alliance, Yoga Alliance Professionals-UK, Yoga Alliance-International Italia, Yoga Alliance-New Zealand or the IYN (Independent Yoga Network).
+But what is really intriguing is why for nearly 16 years and until November 2014 Yoga Alliance U.S coexisted in harmony with these organisations?

 Is it a competitive feeling, greed, envy of others success and achievements or a divide and conquer attitude that triggered Yoga Alliance U.S to write the article?
 Why does an organisation that claims to promote ” Unity and Integrity” feels that it should shift its focus on the competition?